-Staying active and getting regular exercise can help to maintain a healthy weight, lowering your risk of developing cardiovascular disease, type 2 diabetes, and some types of cancer.
+Staying active and regular exercise can help maintain a healthy weight, lowering your risk of developing cardiovascular disease, type 2 diabetes, and some types of cancer.

 Know your family history

-Your family’s health history can hold important clues as to your risk for developing cancer.
-This includes first-degree relatives (parents, siblings, children), and second-degree relatives (grandparents, grandchildren, uncles, aunts, nephews, nieces, and half-siblings).
+Your family's health history can hold important clues about your risk of developing cancer.
+This includes first-degree relatives (parents, siblings, children) and second-degree relatives (grandparents, grandchildren, uncles, aunts, nephews, nieces, and half-siblings).

-Your physician can use this information to identify certain hereditary conditions or genetic mutations that are in your family, so that you can make an informed decision about ways to reduce your chances of developing cancer.
-Your family history can potentially help other members of your family and is information that can be passed on to future generations.
+Your physician can use this information to identify certain hereditary conditions or genetic mutations in your family so that you can make an informed decision about ways to reduce your chances of developing cancer.
+Your family history can potentially help other family members and is information that can be passed on to future generations.